-In October, 2007, the Company acquired the R2D Automation business ("R2D"), a solar cell and semiconductor automation equipment manufacturing company located near Montpellier, France.
+In October 2007, the Company acquired the R2D Automation business ("R2D"), a solar cell and semiconductor automation equipment manufacturing company located near Montpellier, France.
 Cash contingent payments of approximately \$1.6 million were deposited in an escrow account with the agreement to pay the sellers upon fulfillment of certain requirements.
-As of March 31, 2009, approximately \$1.1 million of the \$1.6 million has been paid to the sellers in recognition of fulfilling certain requirements.
+As of June 30, 2009, approximately \$1.1 million of the \$1.6 million has been paid to the sellers in recognition of fulfilling certain requirements.
+The amount of future contingent payments earned will be allocated to goodwill.

 Intangibles - Intangible assets are capitalized and amortized over 2 to 15 years if the life is determinable.
-If the life is not determinable, amortization is not recorded.
+If the life is indefinite, amortization is not recorded.